GitauHarrison/notes/recaptcha.md

 (recaptcha_project) gitau@harry:~/recaptcha_project$ flask db upgrade
 ```

-We now have a user table that will store a user's name and email information.
+We now have a `user` table which will store a user's _username_ and _email_ information.
 Next, we need to store the user's comment.
-We will create a comment table:
+We will create a `comment` table:

 app/models.py: Create comment table
 ```python